Who I am…

-As an Appalachian artist, storytelling and uncovering truth are at the forefront of what Hilarie is interested in.
-As a theatre artist, she takes direction from seeking the individual truth present in the work and uncovering it through community-building, movement, and artistic media.
-As a visual artist, she indulges in creating diverse textures that exhibit the truths in everyday life, such as the sensory details of the earth, the mountains, and variations on mundane experiences.
+As an Appalachian artist, storytelling and uncovering truth are at the forefront of what what I’m interested in.
+As a theatre artist, they way I approach work comes from a pursuit of truth present in the work and uncovering it through community-building, movement, and artistic media.
+As a visual artist and composer, she indulges in creating diverse textures that expose the truths in the mundane.
+Right now, she is exploring the “space in between” both in her musical and visual art practice.

 A lover of the interdisciplinary, Hilarie is a musician, theatre artist, visual artist, storyteller and activist interested in the connection between rural, urban and international art practice.
-In her studies, she has conducted research in both the arts and in community development as seen throughout her thesis entitled: The Art of Connecting which studies creating complex economic structures with the foundation in community arts initiatives to support development and cultural identity.
+In her studies, she has conducted research in both the arts and in community development as seen throughout her thesis entitled: The Art of Connecting which studies community-based arts as restorative community practice.
 She is the Co-founder and Co-Artistic Director of Cardinal Cross Arts Company the betwixt-and-between Appalachian-New York feminist misfit theater: a growing womxn-led, interdisciplinary team of writers, directors, producers, performers, dramaturgs, and creative artists.

 Click below to download Hilarie's resumes: